nichoje/os212/index.md

 <br>
 ⌨️Hi! my name is Nicholas Jonathan Kinandana, but you can call me Nicho or Nicholas.
-I'm a CS Sophomore at UI.
-Welcome to my OS212 page!⌨️
+I'm a CS Sophomore at UI.🖥

 <br>
 ## Explore More!